Clark L. Brundin

+Biography

-He was born in California and moved to the Engineering Department of the University of Oxford in 1957.
+Clark Lannerdahl Brundin was born in Los Angeles County, California on March 21, 1931.
+He moved to the Engineering Department of the University of Oxford in 1957.
 He was a teacher and researcher (in high altitude aerodynamics) at Oxford, becoming a Fellow and Tutor in Jesus College.
 From 1985-1992, he was Vice Chancellor of the University of Warwick, returning to Oxford to become the founding director of the Saïd Business School, established in 1992, and was also President of Templeton College.

 Brundin was a school governor and a governor of Oxford Polytechnic (now Oxford Brookes University), as well as a non-executive director of Blackwell Science.

-Brundin was a Liberal Democrat city councillor since 2004 and was a member of the Audit Committee, the Finance Scrutiny Committee, the Housing Advisory Board and the Strategic Development Control Committee as well as serving on other panels.
+Brundin was a Liberal Democrat city councillor from 2004 and was a member of the Audit Committee, the Finance Scrutiny Committee, the Housing Advisory Board and the Strategic Development Control Committee as well as serving on other panels.

-He died at the age of 90 on 3 May 2021.
+Brundin died on May 3, 2021, at the age of 90.